NoLieNoSean/NoNotes/content/Notes/LimSup and LimInf.md

 Ditto with a swap for $-\infty$.

-It should be noted that we now use the symbol $\to$ for certain types of divergent sequences, as well as for convergent sequences, but that the definitions of convergence and of limit, given [[Sequences and convergence#Definition of convergence in $ mathbb{R}$ and $X$|here]], are unchanged.
+It should be noted that we now use the symbol $\to$ for certain types of divergent sequences, as well as for convergent sequences, but that the definitions of convergence and of limit, given [[Sequences and convergence#Definition of convergence in real numbers and metric spaces|here]], are unchanged.

 ---
 ## Definition